frolushka/21school/README.md

 COMMENTS
 --------
-Special thx to sbednar for developing those projects
+Special thx to edraugr- for developing those projects